swarbler/bestof/home/living room/desks-and-seats.md

 	- **upgrade:** Herman Miller / Steelcase
 - **folding:** 4NM

-{: .alternative }
-DIY desk using spare materials, inexpensive and you can make it into any size or shape you want
+> You could also make a DIY desk using spare materials, it's inexpensive and you can make it into any size or shape you want

 #### Pillows